nbailly721/Drought-Detection-Using-Machine-Learning-Random-Forest-SMOTE-/README.md

                                                                    ####Drought Prediction Using Machine Learning (2022–2024 Weather Data)####

+**Description**

 This project uses weather data from 2022 to 2024 to predict drought conditions using a Random Forest classifier.
-It combines tidyverse for data wrangling, SMOTE for handling class imbalance, and caret/randomForest for training and evaluating the machine learning model.
+The workflow integrates tidyverse for data wrangling, SMOTE for handling class imbalance, and caret/randomForest for model training and evaluation.
+The pipeline includes data preprocessing, feature selection, class balancing, model training, threshold tuning, and performance evaluation, providing actionable drought predictions.

-🖥️ Workflow Overview
+**Workflow Overview**

     1. Data Preparation (R Script)

-Load monthly weather data in .csv format for the years 2022–2024.
+Load monthly weather CSV files for 2022–2024.

-Clean and combine all CSV files into a single data frame.
+Clean and combine all files into a single data frame.

-Convert key features to numeric (e.g., temperature, precipitation).
+Convert key weather features (e.g., temperature, precipitation) to numeric.

-Select relevant weather attributes (Tm, Tx, Tn, P, HDD, CDD, etc.) and remove rows with missing data.
+Select relevant variables (Tm, Tx, Tn, P, HDD, CDD, etc.) and remove missing data rows.

      2. Drought Labeling

-Drought is defined as precipitation values in the lowest 10th percentile.
+Define drought as precipitation in the lowest 10th percentile.

-A binary drought label (yes/no) is created using the ifelse() function.
+Generate a binary drought label (yes/no) using ifelse().

-The data is then split into 80% training and 20% testing sets.
+Split dataset: 80% training / 20% testing.

       3. SMOTE Oversampling

-The dataset had significant class imbalance — far fewer "drought" cases than "no drought".

-SMOTE (Synthetic Minority Oversampling Technique) was used to synthetically generate new drought examples.

-This ensured the training set was balanced, preventing bias in the model.
+Address class imbalance (few drought cases) using SMOTE.

+Generate synthetic drought samples to balance training data.

+Prevent model bias toward the majority "no drought" class.

       4. Model Training and Evaluation

-A Random Forest classifier was trained using only selected features (excluding geographic ones like Long, Lat).
+Train a Random Forest classifier on selected features (exclude geographic features like Long/Lat).

-The classification threshold was adjusted to 0.3 (instead of the default 0.5) to prioritize detecting droughts.
+Adjust classification threshold to 0.3 to prioritize drought detection.

-The model was evaluated using a confusion matrix, showing performance across drought/no-drought classes.
+Evaluate model using a confusion matrix and calculate performance metrics.

-📁 Dataset

-Monthly .csv files from 2022 to 2024 (source: https://climate.meteo.gc.ca/prods_servs/cdn_climate_summary_e.html?utm_source).
+**Datasets Used**

+Monthly CSV files (2022–2024) from:
+Environment Canada Climate Data

-Each file contains weather data including:
+Each file contains:

 Daily mean temperature (Tm)